How are childcare costs to be taken into account for tax purposes?

 • Benefits in kind, especially for the accommodation and meals of the caregiver in the household, or

 • payment.
-This also applies to reimbursements to the caregiver, e.g. their travel expenses, if the services are listed in the invoice or contract.
+This also applies to reimbursements to the caregiver, e.g. their travel costs, if the services are listed on the invoice or in the contract

 Amount: